burst-apps-team/burst-wiki/offline-transaction-signing.md

 **Implementing Transaction Signing**

 Any transaction needs to be signed before it can be broadcast and accepted into the memory pool.
-You use one of the [API functions](https://burstwiki.org/wiki/The_Burst_API#Create_Transaction) to request 'transactionBytes' from a node.
-This API call returns a JSON containing the 'transactionBytes'.
+You use one of the [API functions](the-burst-api-create-transaction.md) to request `transactionBytes` from a node.
+This API call returns a JSON containing the `transactionBytes`.
 These bytes represent the transaction you want to make.

-Important is to use the 'publicKey' argument and not the 'secretPhrase' for the 'transactionBytes' request.
-And set the 'broadcast' argument to false to prevent broadcasting the transaction to the network.
+Important is to use the `publicKey` argument and not the `secretPhrase` for the `transactionBytes` request.
+And set the `broadcast` argument to false to prevent broadcasting the transaction to the network.

 Now to sign the transactionBytes locally.
 Refer to these sources below to include the signing functions in your code.